barryclark/jekyll-now/_posts/2017-11-23-publishing-blog-posts-to-wordpress-using-rrmarkdown.md

 Next step, write your blog post.
 I'm sure most of you are familiar with the RMarkdown format, but if not it's basically a superset of standard markdown, which allows the execution of code within the document (check out the [docs](http://rmarkdown.rstudio.com/")).
 Once you've got your draft ready, you can preview it with the preview/knit button in Rstudio.

-So, you&#39;ve finished your post and you're eager to share it with the world.
+So, you've finished your post and you're eager to share it with the world.
 Running this R script will do the trick:

 ```r
 pw &lt;- readLines(file(&#39;../data/wp_password.txt&#39;))